bbor/typesmith-testing/readme.md

 1. Clone this repository.
 Open a command prompt in the root of this repository, and run `npm install` to install its dependencies.

-1. Repeat the previous step for the `typesmith` repository, for the repository of each typesmith plugin you want to use, and for the `mixtape` repository.
+1. Repeat the previous step for the `typesmith` repository, for the repository of each typesmith plugin you want to use, for the `mixtape` repository, and for the [mix-db](http://www.github.com/mix-db) repository (an indexed hierarhical data structure shared by typesmith and mixtape).

 1. Open a command prompt at the root of this `typesmith-testing` repository.
 Use `npm link` to create a link to the `typesmith` repository and to each other typesmith plugin.
 For example: